Shellmaster/Seafile-5-Docker/README.md

 # Seafile-5-Docker
-Stateless docker with Seafile for a very basc usage
+Stateless docker with Seafile for a very basic usage